azrim/ShadowBox/README.md

 ## 🔐 Privacy Guarantees

 ### What's Private (Encrypted On-Chain)
-- ✅ Balance amounts
-- ✅ NFT holdings and flags
+- ✅ Eligibility inputs (balance, NFT flags, interaction counts, sybil scores)
-- ✅ Interaction counts
-- ✅ Sybil scores
 - ✅ Assigned tier (Bronze/Silver/Gold)
-- ✅ Loot box contents
+- ✅ Loot box index and reward amount (SHBX)
+- ✅ All intermediate scoring and randomness inside `_evaluateFHE`
+- ✅ Decrypted tier/loot/reward values (only revealed in the user’s browser)

 ### What's Public
-- ℹ️ Eligibility boolean (yes/no)
-- ℹ️ Submission timestamp
+- ℹ️ Your wallet address and that you interacted with the contracts
+- ℹ️ Existence and timing of an eligibility submission (events + block timestamp)
-- ℹ️ Transaction hash
+- ℹ️ Transaction hashes and gas usage
+- ℹ️ That a reward was claimed (Redeemer events and SHBX transfers)

-### Key Security
+### Key & Relayer Security
-- 🔑 Keys derived from wallet signatures (never stored)
-- 🔑 Encryption happens client-side
+- 🔑 Wallet private keys never leave the wallet provider (AppKit / injected wallet)
+- 🔑 Eligibility inputs are encrypted via the Zama FHE relayer SDK before they hit the FHEVM contract
-- 🔑 Decryption happens client-side
+- 🔑 Decryption of outputs uses user-bound FHE tokens and happens in the browser
-- 🔑 No keys transmitted to servers
+- 🔑 Backend voucher API only sees your address and tier, never raw eligibility metrics or FHE secrets

 ## 🧠 Detailed Design & FHEVM Integration